shadowspawn/forest-arborist/README.md

 Provide key operations on a loosely coupled forest of repositories.
 The forest repos can be nested under a main repo or siblings in a plain directory.
 Supports both Git and Mercurial repositories.
 Inspired by experience with Mercurial subrepositories.
-Tested on MacOS, Windows, and Linux.
+Tested on macOS, Windows, and Linux.

 Aims to be lightweight and coexist with other tooling, rather than intrusive and opinionated.